amt283/CIS12-Exercise03/README.md

 - <b>Exercise 3.11.2:</b>

-I think both are good, but I think if I was creating a program for general use (or wanted it easy to read at a glance) I would stick with my for its length.
+I think both are good, but I think if I was creating a program for general use (or wanted it easy to read at a glance) I would stick with mine for its length.

 - <b>Exercise 3.11.3:</b>